5 Side Effects of Hypnosis: How They Compare to Psychotherapy and Medication

 - Side effects of hypnosis are rare, mild, and short-lived

-- The positive and fast results of hypnotherapy overweight significantly the rare and mild negative effects
+- The positive and fast results of hypnotherapy significantly outweigh the rare and mild side effects

-Please share in the comments below what was your personal experience of hypnosis.
+Please share your personal experience of hypnosis in the comments below.

 References